bschwyn/Origami/README.md

 The contents of this readme are:
 1. Introduction
 2. Program Walkthrough
+- 2.1 The Origami Design Tool
+- 2.2 Walkthrough
 3. Circle Packing, Origami Mathematics, and Origami Design
+- 3.1 The Circle-River Method of Origami Design
+- 3.2 Defining the Scale Optimization
+- 3.3 Definitions and Notation
+- 3.4 Scale Optimization

 ### 1. Introduction